-As one of the largest users of the great outdoors, members of the BSA can have the single largest impact, either negatively or positively, on our natural resources.
-While we cannot control what everyone else is or is not doing in the outdoors, we can make a difference with our personal actions in regards to outdoor ethics.
+As one of the largest users of the great outdoors, members of BSA can have the single largest impact, either positively or negatively, on our natural resources.
+While we cannot control what everyone else is doing in the outdoors, we can make a difference with our personal actions in regards to outdoor ethics.

 - Clean in my outdoor manners